inoxlang/inox/internal/core/README.md

 The most relevant inputs are:
 - the permissions listed in the manifest
 - the limits listed in the manifest
-- the host resolution data specified in the manifest
+- the host definition data specified in the manifest
-- the **parent context** (host resolution data and limits are inherited)
+- the **parent context** (host definition data and limits are inherited)

 ### Global State Creation